QIC talks with Chinese, Korean funds

 “As a fund, we are very interested in expanding into various Asian markets such as China and Korea,” says Young.

-2 comments on “QIC talks with Chinese, Korean funds”
+2 responses to “QIC talks with Chinese, Korean funds”

 Is this a growing trend as Aussie fund managers increasingly look to partner with big international sovereign wealth funds/investors?
 AMP just partnered with a big Japanese bank to grow their biz o/s, whose next?